go-sharp/go-module-packager/README.md

 # go-module-packager
-A Go Module packager for use in a air gapped environment.
+A Go Module packager for use in an air gapped environment.